sajrashid/Marlin-bugfix-2.0.x-/README.md

 https://locxess.de/3d/BLTouch_Anleitung_englisch.pdf

 ##### Calibration with GCode
-*Emphasized text* Pre-req(s) #define min_software_endstops false or use negative value get with with the M851 command,
-        Ansure Eprom is intialised from Marlin
+*#define min_software_endstops false* or use negative value get with with the M851 command, *Ensure Eprom is intialised from Marlin*

 *  M851 ; note the number
 *  M851 Z0 ; set the offset to zero